metricly/metricly-docs/content/capacity-monitoring/analytics/sudden-change-detection.md

 ## Sudden Change Example 1

 You are monitoring the response time for a transaction.
 The conditions for the policy are looking for increases in response time of more than 50%, with a duration of 2 hours.
-An event is generated after the response time has exceeded the average by 50% for that specified duration.
+An alert is generated after the response time has exceeded the average by 50% for that specified duration.

 ## Configuring The Sudden Change Condition
 Complete the following steps to configure a new policy using the Sudden Change condition: